bryce-mcmath/foodzebra/README.md

 FoodZebra is a fullstack application made to model a restaurants online ordering process, from both the user's view and the restaurants.
 It uses the Twilio API to notify both parties of changes in the order's status via SMS.

 To learn more and see it in action, read further.
+Or visit it [live](https://ancient-woodland-75923.herokuapp.com/)

 ## Table of contents